abhikadam27/abhikadam27/README.md

-I am a data science enthusiast interested to work as a Data scientist completed PG Data science course at Datatrained platform completed 6 months internship as a data scientist at FlipRobo Technologies.
+I am a data science enthusiast.

+Interested to work as a Data scientist and explore my knowledge.

+completed PG Data science course at Datatrained platform completed 6 months internship as a data scientist at FlipRobo Technologies.

 My Gmail ID is - abhinandankadam24@gmail.com

 <!---